Project 3: Intersect (Algo Answers)

 For positions, you already know how to do this (think back to lab 4!).
 However, transforming normals is not as simple as multiplying by the model matrix.

-Write down the equation for the world space normal vector, , in terms of the following...
+With your group, come up with an equation for the world space normal vector, , in terms of the following...

 • : the normal vector in object-space.

-• : the object's model matrix
+• : the object's model matrix.

 Answer: